-Elettra, the latest bloom in the rosy Isabella Rosselini-Ingrid Bergman bloodline, started out as a model, discovered a love for food and drink, and currently finds herself (shh, don’t tell) writing a cookbook.
+Elettra, the latest bloom in the rosy Isabella Rosselini-Ingrid Bergman bloodline, started out as a model, discovered a love for food and drink, and wrote her own cookbook, Impatient Foodie.
 A girl who grew up on Perry Street in the West Village, whose parents met on a Calvin Klein photo shoot, must know the city’s secrets.
 So, we ask her: Imagine a friend has come to town for the weekend.
 What’s on the agenda?

 “One place we’ll go to is the Russian bathhouse on 10th.
 It’s totally grimy, terribly old, and everybody there is grumpy and un-glamorous, but it’s a trip!
 I’ve been going for years, and I’ve met so many fun people.
 It could only exist in New York—I don’t even think a Russian bathhouse like that exists in Russia!”

 “I cook so much at home now, that I’ve stopped going out as much as I used to.
 But for a brunch or lunch in the city, I take friends to The Odeon.
 It’s such a classic.”

 “I never was that person that loves shopping; I’m too impatient.
 But food people always gift each other cool spices, interesting salts, so we’ll go to Chelsea Market.
 If I see something—or smell something—that strikes my fancy, I’ll get it.
 But it’ll be like a drone attack: in and out.”